John Davies (archbishop of Wales)

-John David Edward Davies KStJ (born 6 February 1953) is a Welsh Anglican bishop and former solicitor.
+John David Edward Davies KStJ (born 6 February 1953) is a retired Welsh Anglican bishop and former solicitor.
 From 2008 he was the Bishop of Swansea and Brecon in the Church in Wales.
 On 6 September 2017, he was also elected Archbishop of Wales; he continued in his role as diocesan bishop.
 He retired from both offices with effect from 2 May 2021.

 Early life and education

 Davies was born on 6 February 1953 in Newport, Wales.
 He was educated at Bassaleg School, then a state grammar school.
 He studied law at the University of Southampton, graduating with a Bachelor of Laws (LLB) in 1974.
 From 1975 to 1977, he undertook his training contract and he was admitted as a solicitor in 1977.
 He then practised law in a private practice until leaving the profession to enter the church.

 In 1982, Davies entered St. Michael's College, Llandaff, an Anglican theological college, to train for ordained ministry and to study theology.
 In 1984, he completed a Diploma in Theology (DipTh) with the University of Wales.
 He later undertook postgraduate studies in canon law at Cardiff University, and completed a Master of Laws (LLM) degree in 1995.
 He was awarded Honorary Doctorates in Law (LL.D)and Letters (D.Litt.) by the Universities of Swansea and Wales (Trinity St David).